NextNewLine/nnl-browser/README.md

 Does an element exist?
 Returns `true` or `false`.

-#### `browser.authentication(username, password)`

-Provide a Basic Auth username and password.

 #### `browser.status()`

 Return the status of the most recently loaded page (e.g. `200` if everything loaded ok).
 If a redirect is followed, the value returned will be the page you end up on, not the `3xx` code from the first page.

+#### `browser.url()`

+Return the complete URL of the page being displayed

+## Helpful additional functions

+#### `browser.authentication(username, password)`

+Provide a Basic Auth username and password.

 #### `browser.screenShot()`

 Take and save a screen shot of the current page.
-Saves as a png in the /screenshots folder
+Saves as a png in the /screenshots folder.

+#### `browser.login(username, password)`

+Visit the root URL, auto fill "username" and "password", then submit the form by pressing the button with the id login-button